 Alternate title: So Easy a Middle Schooler Could Make Them.
 Seriously.
-My middle school students make this exact recipe.
-Now, there are plenty of simple recipes that my middle schoolers make that I wouldn’t deem bloggable, but this is not one.
+My middle school students made this exact recipe.
+Now, there are plenty of simple recipes that my middle schoolers made that I wouldn’t deem bloggable, but this is not one.
 These pretzels have a crisp exterior with a chewy center; the flavor has just a hint of sweetness which offsets the salt so well.
 I considered playing with additions but then I thought, why mess with perfection?

 In my elementary school every Thursday was “pretzel day” (my small Christian school didn’t have a cafeteria) and it was pretty much the best day ever.
 If you brought your quarter you could get one of those Philly soft pretzels that came all stuck together in a row.
 They’d arrive at the classroom in a brown paper bag and I remember a real stressor in my life at that time was that I couldn’t seem to avoid getting mustard on my shirt.
 Oh but life used to be simple.

 I’ve avoided making my own soft pretzels in the past only because I couldn’t nail the twist and didn’t feel like googling it again.
 After teaching it to a group of 12-year-olds I think it’s been permanently burned into my brain.
 The yeast dough is basic but what sets a soft pretzel apart from say, a dinner roll, is that it takes a dip in baking-soda-water before being baked.
 This helps with the crust formation as well as the color.
-It’s crucial, don’t skip.
+It’s crucial, can’t skip.

 Simple Soft Pretzels